beatngu13/visual-testing/README.md

 For Applitools, you have to create an account at https://applitools.com/ and set the environment variable `APPLITOOLS_API_KEY` to your personal API key.

-Then, clone this repo and run the tests:
+Then, clone this repo and run the evaluation:

 ```
-mvn test
+mvn test --activate-profiles eval
 ```

 Please note: